dkerr64/homebridge-yolink/README.md

 ### Smoke & CO Alarm

+>[!IMPORTANT]
+>This plugin is not intended to provide safety or security services.

 YoLink smoke and carbon monoxide alarm are supported and the plugin assumes that both sensors are supported in the device.
 If your device has only a smoke detector, or only a carbon monoxide detector, then you must hide the missing sensor in your config file.
 Set the *hide* configuration parameter to *co* or *smoke* to hide the unsupported sensor from HomeKit.

 ### Switch